blinkdog/xcomjs/doc/dev.md

     "spaceWidth": # the width of an empty space ' ' "measure": # function to measure the width (X-COM coordinates) of the
                # provided string. for example: font.measure("UFO Defense")

+## activity
+An activity is a take on the Android idea of an activity.
+A single purpose screen that allows viewing/modifying some part of the application state.
+By passing from activity to activity the user (player) can use the application (play the game).

+In xcomjs, activity is defined by the following structure:

+    activity =
+      name: "ACTIVITY_NAME"          # the name of the activity
+      enter: ->                      # called before this activity begins
+      leave: ->                      # called after this activity is finished
+      mousedown: (e) ->              # called when the user presses a mouse button
+      mousemove: (e) ->              # called when the user moves the mouse
+      mouseup: (e) ->                # called when the user releases a mouse button
+      render: (timestamp, canvas) -> # called by the game engine to draw the display
+      update: (timestamp) -> this    # called by the game engine to update logic/state

+### activity.update
+This function is a little special, in that the return object is used as the next activity object.
+Most of the time, the activity will return itself (i.e.: this) as the next activity to be used.
+If the user is ready to transition to another activity, the `update()` method should return that instead.

+The `timestamp` parameter is simply the game engine passing `Date.now()`.

+### activity.render
+The `timestamp` parameter is the timestamp passed to the callback provided to the browser for `requestAnimationFrame`.

+## gui
+This subdirectory contains User Interface components.
+Right now, Button is the only class, but provides convenient button behavior.